krishan57gupta/The-cellular-basis-of-the-loss-of-smell-in-2019-nCoV-infected-individuals/README.md

 ### Required data can can be downloaded by the link:
 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE139522

-### Libraries need to be loaded before running iCTC.
+### Libraries need to be loaded before running code

 ``` r
 library(Seurat)